 How Much is the York Pass?

-You can choose either a one day or two day pass.
-The one day pass costs £48 for an adult and £30 for a child, while the two day pass costs £65 for an adult and £35 for a child.
-The two day pass is indubitably better value and gives you more time to make the most of it, while not feeling too rushed.
+You can choose either a one day, two or three day pass.
+The one day pass costs £48 for an adult and £30 for a child, the two day pass costs £65 for an adult and £35 for a child and the three day pass costs £80 for an adult and £40 for a child.
+The two and three day passes are indubitably better value and gives you more time to make the most of it, while not feeling too rushed.

 I have put together a table outlining which attractions are included, how much the regular price is and roughly how long you will be at an attraction (based on both Google estimates and my own estimates.)
 You can sort the table based on price or amount of time needed.
-It defaults to the most expensive attraction at the top – with the exception of Beningbrough Hall and the Yorkshire Air Museum.
-As these are the only two attractions not in the city centre I (personally) would recommend not visiting these with the York Pass – perhaps pay separately if you do wish to visit so that your time is more efficiently spent!
+Castle Howard, Beningbrough Hall and the Yorkshire Air Museum are the only attractions not in the city centre.
+Definitely consider a multi day York Pass if you are wanting to visit them, then concentrate your city centre attractions all on the same day for maximum benefit.

 Attractions Included in The York Pass